tommyettinger/textratypist/README.md

   - Color names are case-sensitive.
 Some names are from the libGDX `Colors` class, and are `ALL_CAPS`, sometimes with underscores.
 Other names are from colorful-gdx, and are `lowercased` single words.
 In a few cases, the same word refers to a different color value if you use ALL_CAPS or use lowercase (`ORANGE` and `orange` are a good example).
+  - If you have multiple color names in a description, all color names will be mixed using `ColorUtils.unevenMix()`.
+You can have a number after any color name, which assigns a weight to that color for the mixing.
+Higher numbers will cause their preceding color to have more effect on the result; any non-negative integers are allowed.
   - If there isn't a color name present in a description, the result is the int 256 (`0x00000100`), or fully transparent very dark blue, which is used as a placeholder because visually it is the same as transparent black.
 If a color does wind up as 256 at the time it is finally rendered, it will probably be ignored.